-Type of Meeting Name of Board Members/ Officers present Date of Meeting Voting procedure (by poll, show of hands, etc) % of SH in Proxy Total % of SH attendance Annual Tan Kian Seng Bryan Cockrell Eddie Yeo Eddie Lau 1615 May 20162017 Modified viva voce.
-In the system of voting adopted by the stockholders 86.36% 86.36% 1 Antonio Rufino, Angelito C. Imperio of the Corporation, in

-Rene Soriano Mia G. Gentugaya Yam Kit Sung Maria Christina Macasaet-Acaban Alain Charles J. Veloso order to facilitate the conduct of the proceedings of the stockholders' meeting, if there is no objection to a nomination or motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in today's meeting vote in favor of the nomination.
-Special N.A.
+Type of Meeting Name of Board Members/ Officers present Date of Meeting Voting procedure (by poll, show of hands, etc) % of SH in Proxy Total % of SH attendance Annual Tan Kian Seng Bryan Cockrell Eddie Yeo Eddie Lau Antonio Rufino, Rene Soriano Mia G. Gentugaya Yam Kit Sung Maria Christina Macasaet-Acaban Alain Charles J. Veloso 15 May 2017 Modified viva voce.
+In the system of voting adopted by the stockholders of the Corporation, in order to facilitate the conduct of the proceedings of the stockholders' meeting, if there is no objection to a nomination or motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in today's meeting vote in favor of the nomination.
+86.36% 86.36% Special N.A.